You Are in Control of Your Boiler’s Fate

 MAINTENANCE OR REPAIR OPERATIONS

-- These operations should be recorded in the log
+- Record these operations in the log sheets

-According to ASME National Board, this is a good breakdown of responsibility when it comes to creating, maintaining and consistently keeping accurate boiler log records:
+According to ASME National Board, this is a good breakdown of responsibility when creating, maintaining and consistently keeping accurate boiler log records:

 - Operator: Responsible for taking boiler readings, ensuring accuracy and initial analysis.